iconindicators/appindicators/README.md

 Various operating system packages will likely need to be installed; refer to the installation instructions at the indicator's `PyPI` page listed in the *Introduction* above.

-## Run an Indicator (installed to a virtual environment)
+## Run an Indicator

 To run an indicator, open the applications menu (via the `Super` key) and select the indicator.
 If this is the first time the indicator has been installed, you may have to log out/in for the indicator icon to appear in the list of applications.

-To run from a terminal (to observe any messages/errors):
+To run from a terminal (observe any messages/errors) from any directory:

 ```
     indicator=indicatortest && \